Valdo1995/Valdo1995/README.md

 - 👋 Hi, I’m @Valdo1995
-- 👀 I’m interested in ...Database Administrator & Data Analyst
+- 👀 I’m interested in ...Data Analyst Specialist & SQL
-- 🌱 I’m currently learning ...SQL & Python
+- 🌱 I’m currently learning ...SQL, Python & PHP

 <!---
 Valdo1995/Valdo1995 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.